-It would not have been possible to create our vision for the QuickScreen Dyslexia Test without the support of some specific businesses and organisations that have been working with us for a number of years.
+It would not have been possible to create the QuickScreen Dyslexia Test without the support of some specific businesses and organisations that have been working with us for a number of years.

 Pico Education would also like to thank Emma Pearce and her team at Pearce Marketing who have worked with us from the beginning of this project.
-They have assisted us with our website development (designed by Lilyflair Web), customer feedback, marketing planning and continue to help us with various marketing activities.
+They have assisted us with our website development, customer feedback, marketing planning and continue to help us with various marketing activities.
 They are a wonderful team!

 We are really pleased with the reports that Select Statistical Services provided on their initial analysis of our QuickScreen dyslexia test results, as well as their regular statistical updates and studies which help us to adhere to rigorous and independent scrutiny of our products.
 (See our Research section)